QlikPreSalesDACH/Qlik-Sense-Agent/README.md

 #### **Where do I find documentation?**

-The documentation for Qlik Data Concierge will be maintained through the internal WIKI section of this repository.
+The documentation for Qlik Sense Agent will be maintained through the internal WIKI section of this repository.

 - [Go to documentation](https://github.com/QlikPreSalesDACH/Qlik-Sense-Agent/wiki)